malwaredb/vt-client/README.md

 VirusTotal supports these actions given a MD5, SHA-1, or SHA-256 hash.

-Additionally, this crate provides a client application for the supported operations above: submitting a file, retrieving a report, requesting re-analysis, and downloading a sample (requires Premium).
+Additionally, this provides provides a client application (in `bin/`) for the supported operations above: submitting a file, retrieving a report, requesting re-analysis, and downloading a sample (requires Premium).